tomar753ozi-sketch/Dynamic-Resistance-Spacetime-DRS-Theory/README.md

 is the derivative along the fluid four-velocity.

-Therefore the model uses the proper-time evolution of the DRS pressure.

-The corresponding source term is
+The compression source is therefore

 $$
 \boxed{